 The DBT Skills Groups are run by two experienced therapists and cover four training modules: Core Mindfulness, Interpersonal Effectiveness, Emotion Regulation, and Distress Tolerance.
 Each module is designed to help you gain a better sense of emotional control and tolerate the moment by being more mindful of the present.
 DBT Skills Group is NOT a process group, it is more like a class.
 Participating in the group requires completing a daily diary card as well as other homework outside of group.
 It requires adopting a general willingness to make healthy but difficult changes in your life.
 The group is conducted in an extremely supportive and nonjudgmental space.
 During the group participants may be asked to share relevant experiences from their week for the purpose of exploring which skills were used or not used.
 During the second half of the group, a new skill is taught using didactic techniques, role plays and discussions.
 In general, clients are discouraged from discussing details about suicidal or self-harming behavior in the group as it may be triggering to others.
 These behaviors are to be discussed in individual therapy.
 Participating in the group requires a 14 month commitment as it takes about 7 months to complete one round of skills; it is highly suggested that clients stay for 2 rounds of skills in order to fully absorb and apply the skills in their lives.
 The DBT teen group will require a 1 year commitment.
-Parents may be asked to join the DBT skills once a month so they have an opportunity to learn and reinforce some of the skills.
+Parents may be asked to join the teen DBT skills once a month so they have an opportunity to learn and reinforce some of the skills.

 Clients are required to complete an individual screening before being placed in the group.
 Fee is $150 for a 50-minute assessment.
 The groups have a rolling admission; Clients will be allowed to enter the group at the beginning of each month or at the beginning of a new skills training module, whichever comes first.